ordina-jworks/ordina-jworks.github.io/_posts/2024-01-16-fido-passkey.md

 So, how is this technology employed in FIDO?
 During registration, your device generates a unique passkey, which contains a public key and a private key.
 The public key is stored on the service provider's server, while the private key remains securely on your device (smartphone, tablet, or a dedicated FIDO security key).

-To register as a new user, we must send our public key to the server and have it validated.
+To register as a new user, we must send our public key to the server for validation.
 The server will send us a challenge that we must sign using our private key.
 If the server can verify the signature using our public key, the registration is complete.